-There is AADE, IDF, and a Foundation of Hands.
+There is Life of a Child, IDF, and a Foundation of Hands.

-There were great ideas to help our kids grow,
+There were great ideas to help our kids remember,

-There was JDRF continuing in closing the loop,
+There was JDRF/Medtronic approved hybrid closing the loop,

-And the ADA’s Stop Diabetes is still really a scoop.
+And ADA’s Dancing Steps was really a scoop.

 There are so many camps that continue to say,